znromonk/flutter_realtimedb_chat_core/README.md

 ```

 ## Realtime Databse Rules
 Firebase Realtime Database does not have the level of fine-grained access control as Firestore.
 I have tested it with the follwing rules.
-These rules are not secure and only use ir for testing.
+These rules are not secure and only use it for testing.
 ```
 {
   "rules": {